- September 01, 2021

 This course examines theory, principles, concepts, and instructional strategies related to expressive and receptive language and literacy development.
 It focuses on assisting students with reading and writing processes and adapting strategies, materials, and activities to meet the needs of individual students.

 This is a two-part course that consists of a weekly 2-hour seminar on campus and 10 days of practicum experience in local schools.
 This is designed to give the student an opportunity to have a hands-on experience in working with children and make connections between theory and practice.
 The weekly seminars focus on developing knowledge of the roles and responsibilities of the assistant as an educational team member in a wide variety of settings.
-Seminars address the skills and attitudes necessary for an assistant to work professionally and effectively within legal and ethical standards and provincial guidelines.
-Confidentiality and professionalism are stressed throughout both parts of this course.
-The philosophy and educational concepts associated with inclusion and diversity form the foundation for this class.

 This course builds on the Introduction to Exceptionalities.
 It focuses on teaching/learning strategies and interventions for learners with specific exceptional needs.
 Resources, assessment procedures and inclusion of individuals with exceptionalities are addressed.
 The integration of theory, principles and concepts when determining strategies, materials, and activities for exceptional learners is emphasized.
 An introduction to assistive technology is included.

 * may be taken as a pre- or co-requisite